Explore Montreal, Quebec & the St Lawrence River Self-Drive

 Day 6 & 7 : Gaspesie National Park

-Enjoy two full days at leisure.
+Enjoy the next two days at your leisure.

 Day 8 : Gaspesie National Park > Perce